This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 While culling is a part of farm life and I don’t have a problem with it when it is necessary.
 Don’t do so out of fear.
-That is all I am going to say about that.
+Maybe you are not wanting to get out of raising livestock what happens when you panic and sell off everything but the few that you can’t sell.
+Then you have to build back from the beginning.

-Now, let’s get into some alternative feed options if you run into the feed store being out or you are in a pinch and need to get through until feed comes in.
-If you are wondering how to feed your rabbits normally then this post will help you with that.
+Before I get into some alternative cheap rabbit food ideas and other feed options if you run into the feed store being out or you are in a pinch and need to get through until feed comes in.

 Grocery Store Or Back Yard Garden Options